ElifAksu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The resulted labels are:
 ['Bumpy road', 'Ahead only', 'Go straight or left', 'Speed limit (30km/h)', 'Priority road']

+As it is expected, these images are correctly labelled.

 #### Softmax probabilities for each prediction.

-Instead of table I used figures to represent softmax probabilities for each test images Here results:
+Instead of table, I used figures to represent softmax probabilities for each test images Here results:
 <img src="./softmax_5.png"  height ="100%" width="100%">